 Though there are various reasons why you should take DST 1031 investments seriously, a few of them are:

-- Relief from property management – One of the biggest reasons why investors invest in DSTs is that it provides relief from property management.
+- Relief from property management – One of the biggest reasons investors invest in DSTs is that it provides relief from property management.
 DST properties come with pre-arranged property or asset managers.
 Therefore, DST investors don’t need to bear the burden of property management.

 - Gain non-recourse debt – Being an accredited investor, you must be interested in institutional-grade, pre-arranged, and non-recourse financing with easy approvals.
-As a DST investor, you can invest in properties ranging from all-cash debt free acquisitions to properties with up to 85% leverage.
+As a DST investor, you can invest in properties ranging from all-cash debt-free acquisitions to properties with up to 85% leverage.

-- Low investment – Due to DSTs’ large structure, an investor doesn’t need a huge capital to start with a DST investment.
+- Low investment – Due to DSTs’ large structure, an investor doesn’t need huge capital to start with a DST investment.
 A DST investment may start from as low as $100K.
-It’s a blessing for investors who want to own institutional-grade properties but don’t have the capital that is required to own such properties.
+It’s a blessing for investors who want to own institutional-grade properties but don’t have the capital required to own such properties.

 - There is no need to sweat for locating properties – As a DST investor, you don’t need to get on the street to locate properties.
 The real estate firm is responsible for locating properties on behalf of the investors.

-DST 1031 exchange properties often many more benefits.
+DST 1031 exchange properties often have many more benefits.
 Like, you receive high income, numerous tax advantages, an opportunity to 1031 exchange in and out your proceeds, etc., if you invest in DSTs.